MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 ## Setting up GameScene.sks

 > [action]
-> Open *GameScene.sks*, delete any default objects. `Zoom Out` until you can see the yellow bounding box of the scene.
+> Open *GameScene.sks*, delete any default objects. `Zoom Out` until you can see the white bounding box of the scene.
 > Click on
 > *Atrributes inspector* and set the *Size* to `(320,568)`
 >